Perfecting Photograph Shadowing by Gary Haines

 Getting to Know Gary by Gary Haines

-It’s been over 16 years since Gary A. Haines, photographer extraordinaire, opened Grizzly Creek Gallery in historic Georgetown, Colorado.
+It’s been over 24 years since Gary A. Haines, photographer extraordinaire, opened Grizzly Creek Gallery in historic Georgetown, Colorado.
 Thinking back, he never really expected that this would be how he spent his years of retirement, yet he couldn’t be happier.

 A native Coloradan, Gary grew up in the foothills and eventually became a firefighter for South Metro Fire Rescue, serving for 32 years.
 During this time, he married his lovely wife, Gay, and they had a son, Stewart.
 After his years served, the family finally had a chance to move up to the mountains - a place of serenity after the busy years of firefighting and city living.

-While he may have been a city boy, his love of the Colorado landscape and wildlife led him to develop a hoppy for oil painting during his time with South Metro.
+While he may have been a city boy, his love of the Colorado landscape and wildlife led him to develop a hobby for oil painting during his time with South Metro.
 Simply a hobby, he explains that developing techniques, such as the perfect shadowing effect, is what eventually led his eye when he began to play around in the field of photography.

 Sharing the breathtaking views and wildlife he has encountered over the decades, not only in Colorado but also from around the world, has been a highlight in his already fulfilling life.
 He is constantly met with “oohs” and “aahs” when visitors to Georgetown stroll into his gallery.